ruma/ruma.dev/content/projects.md

 applications built with it:

 * [Fractal]: A client for GNOME
+* [iamb]: A terminal-based client with Vim keybindings
 * [RumaTui]: A command-line client
 * [retrix]: A lightweight client built with [iced]
 * [Weechat-Matrix]: A plugin for weechat that adds Matrix support to it